RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 - **export to MEI** using MuseScore `File > Export` menu, selecting `MEI` as the file type.
 Note that we can also do this for a corpus of files with a command-line script using `mscore` (see [MuseScore Command Line Export](https://musescore.org/en/handbook/command-line-export) for details)
 - **export to PDF** for engraving using MuseScore `File > Export` menu, selecting `PDF` as the file type.
 Note that we can also do this with a command-line script using `mscore` (see [MuseScore Command Line Export](https://musescore.org/en/handbook/command-line-export) for details)

+## Credits and License

+This guide written by Richard Freedman (Haverford College, USA)

+This work is licensed under CC BY-NC-SA 4.0